HelloWorldLTY/SpaIM/README.md

 ## Environment

-Please run the following command to install.
+To get started with SpaIM, please follow the steps below to set up your environment:

 ```commandline
 git clone https://github.com/QSong-github/SpaIM